- Associate of Applied Science: 2-year program (68 semester credit hours)

 Specifically, the program will continually strive to provide the most relevant learning environment.

-Our Dental Hygiene Program has been granted the accreditation status of approval without reporting requirements by the American Dental Association Commission on Dental Accreditation (ADA CODA), based on the 2010 Program review.
-The next Program site visit by the Commission is scheduled for 2017.
+Our Dental Hygiene Program has been granted the accreditation status of approval with reporting requirements by the American Dental Association Commission on Dental Accreditation (ADA CODA), based on the 2017 Program review.
+The next Program site visit by the Commission is scheduled for 2024.

 The ADA CODA will accept comments from students and patients about our Program.
 All comments submitted must pertain to the standards relative to the Program or policies and procedures used in the accreditation process.